Pricher23/IDL_Background_Remover_app/README.md

 ## How to get the dataset

 The main training dataset is hosted separately on Kaggle.
-Download it from Kaggle link and place it in the correct dataset folder before training.
+Download it from Kaggle and place it in the correct dataset folder before training.

 Personal frames are collected locally by running: